 GEDCOM files are difficult to process because the various programs that write GEDCOM files do not follow all the same rules.
 To compensate for that, Gedcom Publisher includes a configurable component that detects which program wrote the GEDCOM file and adjusts itself to that program's rules and conventions.
-Internally, Gedcom Publisher processes a standard form of the genealogy data so it can (mostly) ignore the source of the data when making a site.
+Internally, Gedcom Publisher processes a standard form of the genealogy data so it can (mostly) ignore the source of the data when making a book.

 For information about how Gedcom Publisher processes GEDCOM files written by certain applications, click one of the links below.